Art Shield: Kyiv Art Sessions

 Art Shield hosted Kyiv Art Sessions throughout 2024 and 2025, a series of art festivals, at the Old Sessions House venue in London's Clerkenwell district.
 The festivals promoted around 30 Ukrainian artists, including Hanna Kryvolap, Akhtem Seitablayev, and Kharkiv street muralist Gamlet.
+The sessions also featured artwork from Sestry Feldman a prominent Ukrainian art duo that is known globally for their street art and murals.

 The programme for Kyiv Art Sessions included a photo series from American-Ukrainian photographer Sasha Maslov, a presentation of the Ukrainian wine brand Deocoupage featuring grapes harvested from recently liberated Ukrainian territories such as Izium, and a solo show by the Ukrainian painter Oleksandr Dubovyk.

 The Kyiv Art Sessions festivals were endorsed by Ukrainian Ambassador to the United Kingdom Valerii Zaluzhnyi as a "powerful testament to the unyielding spirit of Ukrainian art and culture."

-PRovoke Media awarded Art Shield, Dom Master Klass, and Paradox Public Relations the SABRE North America gold award for "Educational and Cultural Institutions" for Kyiv Art Sessions.
+PRovoke Media awarded Art Shield, Dom Master Klass, and Paradox Public Relations the SABRE North America 2025 gold award for "Educational and Cultural Institutions" for Kyiv Art Sessions.
+PR Daily named the campaign a finalist for Campaign of the Year at the 2025 Media Relations Awards.